Kindergarten: Mrs. Susan Scheppers

 Grade 5: Mr. Matt O’Keefe

 Experience: 1 year

-Education: B.S. in Business Administration with a minor in Spanish from the University of Wisconsin- Eau Claire and am presently finishing my Masters in Elementary Education from the University of Wisconsin- River Falls
+Education: B.S. in Business Administration from the University of Wisconsin- Eau Claire and M.Ed in Elementary Education from the University of Wisconsin- River Falls

 Philosophy: I’m a firm believer in equity in the classroom- meaning, I want all students to know that, based on their individual needs or capabilities, they’ll be provided the tools necessary to meet their full potential.
 I believe in creating an engaging learning environment where students want to come to school every day.
 I pride myself on my ability to foster relationships with my students in order to help them succeed.
 I believe in incorporating humor into all aspects of my life and feel it’s important to bring a “controlled silliness” into the classroom.

-Hobbies: I enjoy traveling, coaching football, cooking and spending time with my wife and 18 month old daughter.
+Hobbies: I enjoy traveling, coaching football, cooking and spending time with my wife and daughter.